-Project- Indicative Identified groups Relevance to the Impacts Engagement affected description of projects Project methods parties affected parties , Project beneficiaries Implementing agencies, relevant governates/ district's agenciesLocal administrative authorities at all levels.
-Local community residing within and/or around the sub-projects areas People who will benefit from project related employment or business opportunities.
-Disadvantaged/ vulnerable -Local residents. - Fisherman/fishing boats owner. - Seafood purchasing/processing facilities/ fisheries service - Management agency of fishery utilities. - Workers of the enterprise in aquaculture and processing seafood - Public service utilities (tele-communication, power, water supply, wastewater treatment, traffic management); - Non-skilled workers who will be engaged by the project. - Professional associations.
-Legislative and executive/ implementing authorities. -Functions of supervision and monitoring The project is expected to bring about environmental and social benefits in the long term from: i) improve fishery infrastructure to increase the efficiency of fishing and processing seafood; ii) expand access to technical fishery infrastructure; and iii) improve product quality. - The project will generate employment or business opportunities for the community through participation in the construction -Positively affected. - Moderate impacts.
-Should be informed on the progress of the project, schedule of civil works through meetings and progress reports.
-Should be informed on the progress of the project and schedule of civil works through public meetings and information posted at local levels.
-Should be informed on the works opportunities under the project through information posted at local levels. -Local community residing around the project areas. groups - Local community who are exposed to pollution, traffic safety risks, gender risks, among others.
-Residents living in and/or around the proposed project area.
-Workers of the contractors.
-Fisherman/fishing boats owners.
-Seafood purchasing/processing facilities/ fisheries service Women.
-Other vulnerable groups (disabled, poor, landless households). activities of the project. - The project is likely to cause adverse environmental and social impacts on the local community in the project areas. - Negatively affected. - Low to moderate impacts. - Should be informed on the progress of the project, schedule of civil works, mitigations measures and GRM through public meetings and information posted at local levels and conduct the Focus Group Discussions (FGDs) with women and vulnerable groups.
+Project- affected Indicative description Identified groups of projects Relevance to the Project Impacts Engagement methods parties affected parties Project beneficiaries -Implementing agencies, relevant governates/ district's agenciesLocal administrative authorities at all levels. - Local community residing within and/or around the sub-projects areas People who will benefit from project related employment or business opportunities. - Disadvantaged/ vulnerable groups -Local residents Fisherman/fishing boats owner Seafood purchasing/processing facilities/ fisheries service - Management agency of fishery utilities Workers of the enterprise in aquaculture and processing seafood - Public service utilities (tele-communication, power, water supply, wastewater treatment, traffic management); - Non-skilled workers who will be engaged by the project Professional associations. - Legislative and executive/ implementing authoritiesFunctions of supervision and monitoring - The project is expected to bring about environmental and social benefits in the long term from: i) improve fishery infrastructure to increase the efficiency of fishing and processing seafood; ii) expand access to technical fishery infrastructure; and iii) improve product quality. - The project will generate employment or business opportunities for the community through participation in the construction activities of the project. -Positively affected Moderate impacts. - Should be informed on the progress of the project, schedule of civil works through meetings and progress reports. - Should be informed on the progress of the project and schedule of civil works through public meetings and information posted at local levels. - Should be informed on the works opportunities under the project through information posted at local levels. -Local community residing around the project areas. - Local community who are exposed to pollution, traffic safety risks, gender risks, among others. - Residents living in and/or around the proposed project area Workers of the contractors Fisherman/fishing boats owners. - The project is likely to cause adverse environmental and social impacts on the local community in the project areas. - Negatively affected. - Low to moderate impacts. - Should be informed on the progress of the project, schedule of civil works, mitigations measures and GRM through public meetings and